eappel/RGBColorSlider/README.md

 ## Requirements
-RGBColorSlider uses ARC and is targeted for iOS 7.0
+RGBColorSlider uses ARC and is targeted for iOS 7.0.

 ## Installation

 RGBColorSlider is available through [CocoaPods](http://cocoapods.org).
-To install it
+To install:

 1. Add `pod 'RGBColorSlider'` to your `Podfile`
 2. In your terminal run `$ pod install` and open your workspace `$ open yourApp.xcworkspace`